 Does the World Need Another Smartphone Case Company?

 Mobile phone cases have gotten a lot of attention as the technology age grew into a proper presence.
-The cases have become part of life with mobile phones, tablets and laptops all growing to become complementary life items that you cannot live without.
+The cases have become part of life with mobile phones, tablets and laptops all growing to become complementary life items that you cannot live without – with most people using tablets for notetaking in meetings.
 Even so, you might drop your phone at some point, or hit yourself on something while carrying your laptop or tablet.
 If they do fall down or get scratched, the scars that are left are never a good sight to behold: at least for most gadget users.

 There are newer designs coming out for cases.
 In terms of quality, feel, texture, and pricing, so many options exist today.
 Which is why, as we had a discussion with the founder of Kase one of the lingering question was: does the world really need another smartphone case designer and line of products?